 - Identify possible levers to achieve the changes required.

 The result will be a framework for more sustainable, affordable and efficient growth, enabling the region to influence population trends rather than respond to them.
-The strategy will also provide input to the State population plan and complement Federal population initiatives around attracting new migrants to regional cities, and inform the Queensland Government’s delivery of the National Partnership on the Skilling Australians Fund.
+The strategy will also provide input to the State population plan, complement Federal population initiatives around attracting new migrants to regional cities, and inform the Queensland Government’s delivery of the National Partnership on the Skilling Australians Fund.

 - That in 2020-2021 the Queensland and Federal Governments support the development of the Cairns Region Population and Migration Strategy through shared investment of approximately $1.5 million (based on 50:50 contributions).

 - That to accelerate economic growth in TNQ, the Federal Government approve the current Deed of Variation presented by Cairns Chamber of Commerce to address the current caps and restrictions placed on the Far North Queensland Designated Area Migration Agreement and commit to renewing the agreement when it expires in 2024.

 |PROPONENT:||Cairns Regional Council|